Kseniya Belousova Puts On A Busty Show In A Racy Printed Bikini On Instagram

 The bikini bottoms featured black straps and gave fans a peek at her long, lean legs.
 Her flat tummy and toned abs were also in the spotlight for the snap.

 Kseniya sat in the swimming pool for the shot.
-She had both of her legs to one side and her hip pushed out as she placed one hand on her leg while the other was submerged in the water.
-She had her shoulders back and her back arched slightly as she wore a steamy expression on her face.
+She had both of her legs to one side and her hip pushed out as she placed one hand on her thigh while the other was submerged in the water.
+She had her shoulders back as she arched her back slightly and wore a steamy expression on her face.
 In the background, tons of green trees and a bright blue sky could be seen.

 She wore her long, blond hair parted in the center.
 She styled the golden locks in sleek, straight strands that cascaded down her back and lightly brushed over her shoulders.